-Inadequate safety reporting in pre-eclampsia trials.
-A systematic evaluation.
+Inadequate safety reporting in pre-eclampsia trials: A systematic evaluation

-Duffy JMN., Hirsch M., Pealing L., Showell M., Khan KS., Ziebland S., McManus RJ., International Collaboration to Harmonize Outcomes in Pre-eclampsia (iHOPE).
-None.
+Duffy JMN., Hirsch M., Pealing L., Showell M., Khan KS., Ziebland S., Mcmanus RJ.